MKLab-ITI/pygrank/documentation/measures.md

 Assumes a fuzzy set of subgraphs whose nodes are included with probability proportional to their scores, as per the formulation of [krasanakis2019linkauc] and calculates E[internal edges] / E[possible edges] of the fuzzy rank subgraph.
 If scores assume binary values, E[.] becomes set size and this calculates the induced subgraph Density.
-Initializes the Density measure.
+The constructor initializes the Density measure.

 Args:
  * *graph:* Optional.
 The graph on which to calculate the measure.
 If None (default) it is automatically extracted from graph signals passed for evaluation.